arthur-x88/zola/INSTALL.md

-# Zola Installation Guide
+# Madison Installation Guide

-Zola is a free, open-source AI chat app with multi-model support.
-This guide covers how to install and run Zola on different platforms, including Docker deployment options.
+Madison is a free, open-source AI chat app with multi-model support.
+This guide covers how to install and run Madison on different platforms, including Docker deployment options.

 ![Zola screenshot](./public/cover_zola.jpg)